macespinoza/cdap-clients/authentication-client-python/README.md

  config.security_ssl_cert_check = "true"
  ```

- Configure authentication client with Config object:
+ Configure the authentication client with the ```Config``` object:
  ```
  authentication_client.configure(config)
  ```

- Check is authentication enabled in the gateway server:
+ Check if authentication is enabled in the gateway server:

  ```
   is_enabled = authenticationClient.is_auth_enabled();
  ```

- Get access token from the authentication server:
+ Retrieve the access token from the authentication server:

  ```
  token = authenticationClient.get_access_token();
  ```